serverless/blog/posts/2017-10-26-austen-collins-communication-fabric-event-driven-system-emit-2017.md

   - AndreaPasswater
 ---

 Austen Collins launched the latest project from [Serverless.com](https://www.serverless.com), the [Event Gateway](https://www.serverless.com/event-gateway).
-The Event Gateway facilitates cross-cloud serverless architectures.
+The Event Gateway facilitates cross-cloud serverless architectures: react to any event, with any cloud, on any provider.

 Definitely watch the video; there's a sweet demo in there.